-- Across our national network of behavioral health facilities, we are proud to provide compassionate, effective mental health care for active duty military, veterans and their families through our Patriot Support Programs.
+- Across our national network of healthcare locations, we are proud to provide compassionate, effective care for active duty military, veterans and their families.
+Further, our Patriot Support Programs are specifically designed to address the effects of combat stress, post-traumatic stress, depression, substance abuse and other behavioral health issues.
 For help now, call 888-505-1475.

 As a result of this great early success, and due to the significant contributions veterans have made to the companies that have hired them, the Veteran Jobs Mission has raised its goal to hiring 1 million U.S. military veterans.

 Beyond their ongoing search for top military talent, Veteran Jobs Mission members are continuing to increase their focus on retention and career development of veterans in the private sector.
 This includes supporting veterans as they adapt to the workplace by establishing sponsorship and on-boarding training programs, as well as industry-based coalition subgroups to increase collaboration among members.

 Expanding Needed Services